At 16 years old, Karlie Gusé is a typical teenager. She likes to dance, hang out with her boyfriend, and make money at her after-school job.

-Melissa says despite the lack of leads, she is optimistic Karlie will come home safe.
+In October of 2018, Melissa said that despite the lack of leads, she was optimistic Karlie will come home safe.

 “I feel like she’s OK.
 She has to be somewhere.
 I have a lot of hope,” Melissa told Dateline.
 She asks that if anyone sees Karlie, “Take a picture.
 If you think you see her, just call.
 Don’t be afraid.”

 Karlie Gusé is described as being 5’7” and weighing 110 lbs., with dark blond hair and blue eyes.
 Authorities say she was wearing a white t-shirt and gray sweatpants at the time she went missing.
 If you have any information surrounding Karlie’s disappearance, please call the Mono County Sheriff’s Office at 760-932-7549 and select option seven.

 EDITOR’S NOTE: This article has been updated to include comments made on the Dr. Phil talk show on March 25, 2019, by Karlie’s father and stepmother regarding their October interviews with Dateline.